 From time to time, in the ordinary course of business, we participate in transactions with Antero Midstream and other third parties in which Antero Midstream may be deemed to have a direct or indirect material interest.
-These transactions include, among other things, agreements that address the receipt of midstream services and provision of contract operating services; the sale of fuel for use in Antero Midstream's operations; the release of midstream service dedications in connection with acquisitions, dispositions or exchanges of acreage; consent to the extension of existing services being provided by third parties; the construction of certain pipelines and facilities; and the acquisition of assets and the assumption of liabilities by us, our subsidiaries and our unconsolidated affiliates.
+These transactions include, among other things, agreements that address the receipt of midstream services and provision of contract operating services; surface use agreements; the sale of fuel for use in Antero Midstream's operations; the release of midstream service dedications in connection with acquisitions, dispositions or exchanges of acreage; consent to the extension of existing services being provided by third parties; the construction of certain pipelines and facilities; and the acquisition or disposition of assets and the assignment or assumption of liabilities by us, our subsidiaries and our unconsolidated affiliates.
 While certain of these transactions are not the result of arm's-length negotiations, we believe the terms of each of the transactions are, and specifically intend the terms to be, generally no more or less favorable to either party than those that could have been negotiated with unaffiliated parties with respect to similar transactions.
-During the year ended December 31, 2022, we paid an aggregate of \$12.7 million in expenses to Antero Midstream and received no payments from Antero Midstream in connection with such transactions.
+During the year ended December 31, 2024, we paid an aggregate of \$1.2 million to Antero Midstream and received no payments from Antero Midstream in connection with such transactions.